carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 sudo netplan apply
 ```

-If we want to control how `dnsmasq` interacts with `resolvconf`, we need to uncommend a couple of lines in the `/etc/default/dnsmasq` file.
+If we want to control how `dnsmasq` interacts with `resolvconf`, we need to uncomment a couple of lines in the `/etc/default/dnsmasq` file.
 Lets open the file:
 ```
 sudo vim /etc/default/dnsmasq
 ```